Chepubelja/readme_test/README.md

 ### Statistic.ipynb
 > Script for calculating statisics of counties.

+Using this script you can calculate number of points for each crop ___(for e.g. Cotton, Corn, Tomato)___ from the input `.csv` and group them:
+- by counties
+- by path
+- by row
+- by path/row

 ## Utils
 > Package contains four sub-modules:
 - [azureUtil.py](#azureUtilpy) - for working with Azure Datalake.